d3monviking/potter-store/README.md

 4. Now you have to install the virtual environment module by using "pip install virtualenv" VSCode (CMD)terminal.
 5. If you face "No module named pip" error, first install pip using "python -m ensurepip --default-pip" command, and then try to install virtualenv.
 6. After the installation, create a virtual environment by using "virtual env" command.
-7. Now run the virtual environment by entering "env\scripts\activate".
+7. Now run the virtual environment by entering "env\bin\activate".
 8. Now for final installation, we have to install the django by entering "python -m pip install django" command.
 9. Now you are set to run the Harry Potter Store on your local server.
 To start the server, enter "python manage.py runserver.
 10. The server should start running on your system.
 Head to "http://127.0.0.1:8000/" in your browser and I Solemnly Swear That I Am Up to No Good.